sbates-idrc/baby-bliss-bot/README.md

 All utility functions are in `utils` directory.

+### Get max image dimensions (utils/get_max_dimensions.py)

+This script finds the maximum width and maximum height of all PNG and JPG images in a directory, along with a list of image filenames that have the maximum width and maximum height.
+It also returns the second maximum width and second maximum height, along with their respective lists of image filenames.

+**Usage**: python get_max_dimensions.py [image_directory]

+*image_directory*: The path to the directory containing the images.

+**Example**: python get_max_dimensions.py images/

+**Returns**: tuple: A tuple containing:
+* the maximum width (int)
+* maximum height (int)
+* a list of filenames of images with maximum width (list)
+* a list of filenames of images with maximum height (list)
+* the second maximum width (int), the second maximum height (int)
+* a list of filenames of images with the second maximum width (list)
+* a list of filenames of images with the second maximum height (list)

+### Sync up image sizes (utils/image_size_sync.py)

+This script synchronizes the size of all PNG and JPG files in the input directory.
+It first finds the maximum dimension (either width or height) among all the input images.
+Then, it creates a square canvas with the maximum dimension as its width and height.
+The script copies each input image onto the center of the canvas, without changing the size of the input image.
+This ensures that each output image has the same maximum dimension and is centered in the canvas.
+Finally, all output images are saved in the specified output directory.

+**Usage**: python image_size_sync.py [input_dir] [output_dir]

+*input_dir*: The directory where the original images are located.
+*output_dir*: The directory where the output images will be saved.

+**Example**: python image_size_sync.py images/ output/

+**Returns**: None

 ### Scale down images (utils/scale_down_images.py)

 This script scales down JPG and PNG images in a directory to a specified size while maintaining their aspect ratios.